connectomicslab/connectomemapper3/paper/paper.md

   App [@GorgolewskiBIDSMethods:2017] that can be run on Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large dataset processing.
-To be robust to adverse code changes, versions are released through continuous integration building and testing using the sample multi-modal MRI dataset [@Tourbier2020SampleDataset] previously presented.
+To be robust to adverse code changes, versions are released through continuous integration building and testing using a sample multi-modal MRI dataset [@Tourbier2020SampleDataset] that we created for this purpose.

-The implemented participant-level analysis workflow is represented in Nipype [@GorgolewskiNipype:2011] with a modular structure, composed of three different `pipeline classes` (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset to be processed, and a pipeline configuration file.
+The implemented participant-level analysis workflow is represented in Nipype [@GorgolewskiNipype:2011] with a modular structure, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset to be processed, and a pipeline configuration file.
-Each pipeline class provides methods to create and execute a Nipype workflow that runs a number of Nipype sub-workflows, described by `stage classes` and implementing one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], Dipy [@Garyfallidis2014DipyData], MRtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (see Figure \autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set from configuration files.
+Each pipeline class provides methods to create and execute a Nipype workflow that runs a number of Nipype sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], Dipy [@Garyfallidis2014DipyData], MRtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (see Figure \autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set from configuration files.
+Empowered by the Nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.

 ![\textbf{Participant-level analysis workflow of the Connectome Mapper 3.}
 It has a modular architecture composed of three different pipelines (anatomical, diffusion and